Asumie-code/image_upload_site_expressback/README.md

 you can use dotenv module to setup the following environment variable:

 ### MONGO_URL:
-mongodb url
+mongodb url.

 ### SERVER_PORT:
-the port of the server if you change this, you need to update the urls in the front-end  repository by default the port should be 5000
+the port of the server. if you change this, you need to update the urls in the front-end  repository, by default the port should be 5000.

 ### JWT_SECRET:
-Jsonwebtoken secret by default the secret is 'shhh'
+Jsonwebtoken the secret by default  is 'shhh'.

 ## Note

-Post uploading is done using formidable and form data
+Post uploading is done using formidable and form data.